ds4dm/ZERO/docs/support_files/NashLCP.rst

         vec MCRHS;
         MCRHS.set_size(0);

-Finally now, we can make the :py:class:`Game::NashGame` object by invoking the constructor.
+Finally now, we can make the :cpp:class:`Game::NashGame` object by invoking the constructor.

 .. code-block:: c